Wildfire Guide Part 2: Prevention, Precautions & Evacuation

 Do not rely on ordinary dust masks for protection when there is wildfire smoke.

 Paper “comfort” or “dust” masks commonly found at hardware stores are designed to trap large particles, such as sawdust.
 These masks will not protect your lungs from smoke.
 There are specially designed air filters worn on the face called respirators.
 These must fit when wearing, to successfully protect against wildfire smoke.
 People who do not properly wear their respirator may gain a false sense of security.

-If you choose to wear a respirator, select a minimum of “N95” respirator, N99 is even better.
 To learn how to select the correct size respirator, please click here If used correctly, a respirator will provide excellent protection against wildfire smoke.
 For more information about effective masks, see the Respirator Fact Sheet provided by CDC’s National Institute for Occupational Safety and Health.

 • Reduce the amount of time spent in smoky areas and avoid vigorous outdoor activities.